66,395 bells

 Homebrew: Software not authorized by Nintendo that people install on their Nintendo Wii to achieve things not possible with normal firmware.

-IP Address: An Internet Protocol, that is assigned to devices participating in a computer network utilizing the Internet.
+IP Address: An Internet Protocol, which is assigned to devices participating in a computer network utilizing the Internet.

-Jader201: The creator of Animal Crossing Community.
-He is often called "Jader".
-He is an admin, and the first member of ACC.
+Jader201: The creator and original owner of Animal Crossing Community.
+He is often called "Jader" for short.

 Links: Text that if you click brings you to a different web page.